-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status 2.15 (28) Multiple Accidents The enhancement of the capability for addressing accidents occurring simultaneously on all plants of the site and consideration of the site as a whole for a multi-units site in the safety assessment. design issues ENSREG Compilation of Recommendations, xCNS The Borssele site features one NPP and a coal fired plant.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 Action 19B (P1) addresses training; 'Develop set of EDMGs and implement training program'. final solution ERC.
+Refer to Action 2 in Part IV.
+Completed 2.15 (28) Multiple Accidents The enhancement of the capability for addressing accidents occurring simultaneously on all plants of the site and consideration of the site as a whole for a multi-units site in the safety assessment. design issues ENSREG Compilation of Recommendations, xCNS The Borssele site features one NPP and a coal fired plant.
 Effects of the coal fired plant and other nearby industry on NNP risk has been studied during the CSA and in preparing the Safety Analysis Report; no specific issues have been identified.
-Continued practice 2.16 (29) Equipment Inspection and Training Programs The establishment of regular programs for inspections to ensure that a variety of additional equipment and mobile devices are properly installed and maintained, particularly for temporary and mobile equipment and tools used for mitigation of BDB external events.
-Development of relevant staff training programmes for deployment of such devices. design issues ENSREG Compilation of Recommendations Equipment and training programs are in place.
-However enhancement of these is part of the focus of several measures like: Action 27B, Study regarding the need to upgrade equipment dedicated to SAM purposes, Action 19 (P1) Further development of EDMGs and associated training programme.
-Completed (2013) Phase 1 completed, Phase 2 (purchases) proposed rescheduling from 2013 to mid 2017 2.17 (30) Further Studies to Address Uncertainties The performance of further studies in areas were there are uncertainties.
-Uncertainties may exist in the following areas: design issues ENSREG Compilation of Recommendations
+Completed (continued practice) 2.16 (29) Equipment Inspection and Training Programs The establishment of regular programs for inspections to ensure that a variety of additional equipment and mobile devices are properly installed and maintained, particularly for temporary and mobile equipment and tools used for mitigation of BDB external events.
+Development of relevant staff training programmes for deployment of such devices. design ENSREG Compilation of Recommendations Equipment and training programs are in place.
+However enhancement of these is part of the focus of several measures like: Action 27B, Study regarding the need to upgrade equipment dedicated to SAM purposes.
+Action 19 (P1) Further development of EDMGs and associated training programme.
+Completed (2013) Phase 1 completed, Phase 2 (purchases) proposed rescheduling from 2013 to mid-2017.
+Completed.

-ENSREG Measure / Requirement identified Theme Source NL Implementation (NAcP 2012) Current status No. by ENSREG / xCNS a.
+ENSREG Measure / Requirement identified Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 No. by ENSREG / xCNS 2.17 (30) Further Studies to Address Uncertainties The performance of further studies in areas where there are uncertainties.
+Uncertainties may exist in the following areas: design issues ENSREG Compilation of Recommendations a.
 The integrity of the SFP and its liner in the event of boiling or external impact. a.
 Integrity of the SFP is part of the SMA.
 Impact on liner of boiling effects is under consideration.
 Completed.
 Research has established that boiling does not pose a threat to the integrity of the SFP. b.
 The functionality of control equipment (feedwater control valves and SG relief valves, main steam safety valves, isolation condenser flow path, containment isolation valves as well as depressurisation valves) during the SBO to ensure that cooling using natural circulation would not be interrupted in a SBO. b.
 Refer to ENSREG point 25. c.
 The performance of additional studies to assess operation in the event of widespread damage, for example, the need different equipment (e.g. bulldozers) to clear the route to the most critical locations or equipment.
-This includes the logistics of the external support and related arrangements (storage of equipment, use of national defence c.
+This includes the logistics of the c.
 Action 19(P1) Develop set of EDMGs and implement training programme, the licensee was in the process of developing EDMGs before the start of the ENSREG-led CSA.
-Phase 1 completed, Phase 2 (purchases) proposed rescheduling from 2013 to 2017.
+Phase 1 completed, Phase 2 (purchases) rescheduled from 2013 to 2017 and completed.

-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status resources, etc.).
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 external support and related arrangements (storage of equipment, use of national defense resources, etc.).